 9. Kelly – a name fit for an Irish warrior

-Just like Murphy, Kelly is a very popular Irish surname that has made its way around the world.
+Just like Murphy, Kelly is a very popular and stereotypically Irish surname that has made its way around the world.

 Kelly comes from the Gaelic “O’Ceallaigh” and is believed to mean “warrior” or “fighter”.

 Some famous Americans with the surname Kelly are singer R. Kelly, model Kelly Kelly, and actresses Minka Kelly and Grace Kelly.

 8. Ryan – can be used as a given or surname

 The Irish surname Ryan comes from the Gaelic word “Rian”, and it means “little king”.